So you want to be a Project Manager? Let me start by reflecting on a conversation I had recently, it went something like this...

 There are 3 areas of competencies that you should look to understand and develop to become or improve as a project manager.

 These help you to understand what is expected of you as a Project Manager, but will also help the organisations you work with to understand the value a Project Manager brings.
 Employees should expect opportunities to develop these skills, but equally, taking ownership of your own skills and development is important.

-For project managers these are important.
-Get to know them and regularly check your own progress against them.
-It is well worth spending a few minutes to understand what each competency requires of you and having an honest conversation with yourself.
-For organisations, these competencies deliver great projects.
+Get to know the competency areas and regularly check your own progress against them.
+It is well worth spending a few minutes to understand where you are with each of them with an honest reflection of your progress in the field.